david-f-amorim/Simulating-THG-of-few-femtosecond-pulses-in-a-noble-gas-/README.txt

 cleaned up "file_prepare.py"; finished gas scans

-- run "final simulations" with good parameters [and PPT!], based on measurements
+- run "final simulations" with good parameters [and PPT!]
 	+ calculate ratios of Ar/Ne energies
 	+ reproduce measured data
 	+ show what is "happening inside"; maybe turn ionisation on/off and compare... ; self-steepening...
 	+ play with chirp/propz/CEP/pressure/beam power/beam waist...?
 	+ WAIT FOR NEW COMSOL DATA!!
+	=> produce good looking plots (svg files?)

+	=> ASK JOSINA AND VINCENT WHICH PLOTS TO DO!! [write new code accordingly]

 - work on "documentation"
 	+ write report